26 Jan Best Practices After “Average Position” – Google Ads Search Impression Share Metrics Explained

 We’ve developed some clear best practices when it comes to optimizing your campaigns after Google eliminated average position six months ago.
 But first, it’s important to recap some of the most important competitive metrics in Google Ads:

-Metrics for your impressions – useful for bidding and CTR optimization:
+Google Ads Search impression Share Metrics – useful for bidding and CTR optimization:

 – Search top impression rate = Impressions on top/Impressions